 \subsection{Selection}

-As weight vectors and reference points attached to individuals within the population $\mathbb P$ can change dynamically, an exponential number of combinations arises for each optimization step.
-To address this, various selection mechanisms (denoted as \textit{Select} in MOO/D) have been developed for choosing a subset of individuals, along with their associated weights and reference points, for each search iteration.
+As the weight vectors and reference points attached to individuals within the population $\mathbb P$ can change dynamically, an exponential number of combinations arises for each optimization step.
+To address this, various selection mechanisms (denoted as \textit{Select} in MOO/D) have been developed to choose a subset of individuals, along with their associated weights and reference points, for each search iteration.

-For instance, existing approaches \textbf{rank} solutions according to their scalarized values and selects the best ones observed thus far, using a static weight vector and reference point~\cite{zhang_moead_2007}.
+For example, existing approaches \textbf{rank} solutions according to their scalarized values and select the best ones observed thus far, using a static weight vector and reference point~\cite{zhang_moead_2007}.
 In contrast, another method involves random generation of new weight vectors, followed by \textbf{tournament-style selection} to determine which solution will initiate the local search phase~\cite{ishibuchi_implementation_2004}.
 Alternative techniques propose \textbf{random selection} or systematic iteration through the available choices, akin to a \textbf{roulette wheel} selection process~\cite{talbi_metaheuristics_2009}.